What Are the Tax Benefits of Solar Panels?

 First and foremost, you should know that the federal solar tax credit is known more formally as the Investment Tax Credit (ITC).
 It’s part of a congressional effort to encourage more widespread adoption of solar panels throughout the United States – and it has been very effective in doing just that.

 The ITC was originally enacted in 2006.
-Until 2019, homeowners received a 30% tax credit when they installed solar panels.
+Until 2019, homeowners received a 30% tax credit for installing solar panels.
 The tax credit dropped to 26% for systems installed in 2020 and 2021.

 • Own the system outright (it cannot be leased)